-Planning to go from San Francisco, California to Las Vegas, Nevada?
+Planning to go from San Francisco, California, to Las Vegas, Nevada?
 There are plenty of ways to travel from San Francisco to Las Vegas.

 Do you have a lot of time to spare?
-Go for the long drive and spend a day at the Yosemite National Park along the way.
+Go for the long drive and spend a day at Yosemite National Park along the way.

 Should you wish to be out of the driver’s seat, buy a bus ticket to the city.
 If you fancy train rides, go the extra mile and travel to Los Angeles before heading to Las Vegas by bus.

 Tip: We offer detailed guides about United States transportation.

 How far is San Francisco to Las Vegas?

 The distance from San Francisco to Las Vegas is 416 miles or 670 kilometers.

 All the essential things you need to know to make your trip from San Francisco to Las Vegas a reality are here.